THE PURPOSE OF THE POLICY IS:

 The Principal of AIS School will ensure that:

 - First aid boxes are available and fully stocked and replenished with approved standard items only.

-AIS School ensures that many staff are trained in First Aid as Appointed Persons.
+AIS School ensures that many staff is trained in First Aid as Appointed Persons.
 This ensures that qualified first aiders are available at all times.
-Additionally the Principal holds a pediatric first aid qualification with CPR training.
+Additionally, the Principal holds a pediatric first aid qualification with CPR training.

 Where pupils require specific medication or have particular medical requirements, these shall be noted on the pupil’s individual index cards held in the office.
 Such records shall be maintained and their contents made known to all employees by means of a confidential medical condition.